Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Transferring balances after the intro fee period ends

 Unfortunately, the “no fee” part of “no-fee balance transfer cards” sometimes expires.
-You may pay nothing on balance transfer cards for, say, 60 days, after which you’ll have to start paying fees.
+You may pay nothing on balance transfer fees for a set time following your account opening.
+After that, you’ll have to start paying fees.
 To avoid surprise balance transfer fees, read your card’s fine print to see if and when your no-fee promotion ends.

 Making more purchases with the card